SangamPradhan/Portfolio-SangamPradhan/Readme.txt

 # Hello! my name is Sangam Pradhan.
-# A Bachelor gratduate student of Bsc.IT.
+# A Bachelor gratduate student of Bsc.IT...